QuickosssLabs/renaissance_mint_app/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Network](https://img.shields.io/badge/Network-Base-blue)](https://base.org)

-A Web3 application for minting (Re:)venants NFTs, requiring ownership of (re:)naissance tokens.
+A Web3 application for minting (Re:)venants NFTs, requiring ownership and burning of (re:)naissance tokens.

 ## 📝 Overview

-The (Re:)venants project (ERC721) is a unique NFT collection that implements a novel minting mechanism: users must own a complete set of (re:)naissance tokens (ERC1155) to be eligible for minting.
+The (Re:)venants project (ERC721) is a unique NFT collection that implements a novel burn-to-mint mechanism: users must own and burn a complete set of (re:)naissance tokens (ERC1155) to be eligible for minting.
 The more complete sets a user owns, the more (Re:)venants NFTs they can mint.

 ## 📄 Smart Contract Details